TeyrCrimson/yolov7_pipeline/README.md

 - If the RealSense camera is not functioning, ensure that it is connected to a USB 3.0 port rather than a USB 2.0 port.
 - If you encounter any issues, consider checking the device configuration in the `./run_docker` script if you are not using the RealSense D455 camera.
 - For debugging purposes, you can download and use the [realsense-viewer application](https://dev.intelrealsense.com/docs/nvidia-jetson-tx2-installation).

+#### Camera Configuration

+The camera configuration, including fps, width, and height, may vary for each RealSense camera.
+In our tests, we used the **RealSense camera D455** on the NVIDIA Jetson Xavier, which runs at a maximum of:

+- 1280x720: ~6fps (use 5fps)
+- 640x480: ~8fps (use 5fps)

+To determine the appropriate configuration for your camera, you can run a test using `xavier/bash_run_inference.sh` with your desired width and height parameters.
+Take note of the **fps** value printed out during the test.
+It is important to use this fps value as the input for both your desired width and height parameters when running the inference script.
+Failure to provide the correct fps will result in the saved videos (inference, raw) being fast-forwarded or slowed down.

 ## 2. Running on AMD Processors